redlibrarian/redlibrarian.github.io/_posts/2017-01-17-baldwin-fire-next-time.markdown

 requires unkindness on the part of Blacks towards Whites.
-In its place – for Baldwin’s book is, in fact, full of virtue if not of kindness – is the virtue of humanization, but Baldwin recognizes that in a society founded on, needing in a deep psychological sense, seeing Black people as non-human, no one is going to grant humanity to Blacks; it can only be one through struggle, that is, through unkindness.
+In its place – for Baldwin’s book is, in fact, full of virtue if not of kindness – is the virtue of humanization, but Baldwin recognizes that in a society founded on, needing (in a deep psychological sense), seeing Black people as non-human, no one is going to grant humanity to Blacks; it can only be won through struggle, that is, through unkindness.

 And I think this focus on something other than kindness, this focus on a broader – teleological, perhaps apocalyptic – sense of humanization